 Mr. Keller is a 2008 graduate of the U.S. Army War College resident program and is a Harvard JFK School of Government Senior Executive Fellow.
 He holds a B.S. in Engineering (Electrical) from the Colorado Schoolof Mines, and a Master of Strategic Studies degree from the Army War College.

-Dr. Reago is an internationally recognized authority in night vision and countermine technology, and has served on numerous Joint, National, and International coordinating activities.
-He is currently the Chairman of the Office of Secretary of Defense (OSD) Sensors and Processing Community of Interest and the Army representative to the North Atlantic Treaty Organization (NATO) Sensors and Electronics Technology Panel.
-He is a fellow and member of the Executive Committee for the Military Sensing Symposium.
+Dr. Reago, who was selected for the Senior Executive Service in May 2014, is an internationally recognized authority in Night Vision, Countermine and Sensor technologies, and has served on numerous Joint, National, and International coordinating activities.
+He is the Chairman of the Office of Secretary of Defense Sensors Community of Interest and the Army representative to the North Atlantic Treaty Organization Sensors and Electronics Technology panel.
+He holds a BS and PhD in Physics from the University of Missouri-Rolla, Rolla MO.

 Mr. Christopher P. Manning is the Director of the U.S. Army Communications-Electronics Research, Development and Engineering Center (CERDEC) Command, Power and Integration Directorate (CP&ID).
 As Director, he is responsible for planning and executing the Army’s science and technology investments in mission command, positioning, navigation and timing, power and energy, and quick reaction and prototyping technology.